Use external storage devices with Mac

 Move files to or from an external storage device

-On your Mac, make sure you’re connected to your external storage device (for example, using a USB cable or over a network).
+Make sure your Mac is connected to the external storage device (for example, using a USB cable or over a network).

 Click the Finder icon in the Dock to open a Finder window, then do one of the following to move your files.

-Move files to the storage device: Select some files on the desktop or in a folder, then drag them to your storage device, listed below Locations in the Finder sidebar.
+Move files to the storage device: Select one or more files on the desktop or in a folder, then drag them to the storage device, listed below Locations in the Finder sidebar.

-Move files from the storage device: Select your storage device, listed below Locations in the Finder sidebar, then drag files you want to a location on your Mac.
+Move files from the storage device: Select the storage device, listed below Locations in the Finder sidebar, then drag the files you want to a location on your Mac.

 If you don’t have permission to view or work with files on a storage device

 If you are not the administrator of the Mac, ask the administrator to give you access to the files you need.